Encapsulated Coffee Brewer Science

 The use of a Lid on the SSC Brewer has two functions.
 It enables the user to lift the filter when it is still hot.
 Secondly, it keeps the water at a more constant temperature while the brew is happening.
 Tests have shown that the water temperature is approximately 5°F higher at the end of the brew when the lid is used.

-As the capillary action that extracts compounds from the ground coffee is more effective at higher temperatures, this might have a positive slight impact on the extraction, but this has not been tested.
+As the capillary action that extracts compounds from the ground coffee is more effective at higher temperatures, this might have a positive slight impact on the extraction, but this has not yet been thoroughly tested.